-Malediction Games is a hex on the RPG industry, a curse levelled against those who would destroy us.
-It also sounds metal as hell.
+Malediction is a word of power, a hex, a curse levelled against those who would destroy us.

-I (sometimes) get to play games.
-I have a particular soft spot for turn-of-the-millennium Warhammer and Vampire: the Masquerade, because I was playing them week in week out in my late teens and early twenties.
-This site started out as a blog about playing those games (and Warmachine), and then things sort of got out of hand.
+I play games.
+I have a particular soft spot for Warhammer Fantasy Battle, Warhammer Fantasy Role Play, Warmachine and Vampire: the Masquerade, because I was playing them week in week out in my late teens and early twenties, the best days of my life and all that rot.